 Get stories and expert advice on all things related to college and parenting.

-The budget will have three main sections: Income, Expenses and Difference, each with subcategories.
-To organize the information, I recommend using an Excel spreadsheet or Google Sheets.
+The budget will have three main sections: Income, Expenses, and Difference, each with subcategories.
+I recommend using an Excel spreadsheet or Google Sheets to organize the information.

-Expenses can also include charitable donations, savings and student fees.
-My school expenses include the obvious plus bus tickets, music lessons and a student loan section, where I itemize what loans I’ve received, calculate the monthly interest, budget how much I want to pay off each month and calculate the remainder of my loans after each payment.
-This is the probably the most useful section on my budget right now!
+Expenses can also include charitable donations, savings, and student fees.
+My school expenses include the obvious plus bus tickets, music lessons, and a student loan section, where I itemize what loans I’ve received, calculate the monthly interest, budget how much I want to pay off each month, and calculate the remainder of my loans after each payment.
+This is probably the most helpful section on my budget right now!

 This is where you will calculate income minus expenses,